Cruz, Twins power up again in 7-5 win against Indians

 Cleveland jumped out to a 3-0 lead, but Gonzalez got the Twins on the board with a two-run homer in the third.

 Cruz tied it with a solo drive in the fourth, moving into a tie for the major league lead in homers.
-Jeffers hit two-run shot in the fifth, his third of the season, and Donaldson added his fourth of the year.
+Jeffers hit a two-run shot in the fifth, his third of the season, and Donaldson added his fourth of the year.

 After setting the major league record for homers last season, Minnesota started the day with 70 homers, fifth in the majors this season.